 - Travel surge protector + power strip: Outlets in Mexico can sometimes be few and inconveniently placed.
 If you’re traveling with multiple phones, cameras, and other devices to charge, then this Belkin 3-Outlet SurgePlus Charger can be very useful in Mexico since it turns one outlet into three, plus includes two additional USB ports.
 This allows five items to charge from the same outlet and also protects your electronics from power surges.

 - A Travel Guide Book: For more background information about Mexico and location-specific travel advice, you may want to grab a guidebook.
 We like the Lonely Planet Mexico Travel Guide, recently updated for 2022.

 Mexico has such a complex history.
 Those who are even moderately interested in history and/or anyone spending any significant amount of time traveling across various locations should absolutely consider learning more about Mexico’s fascinating history.
-It will greatly enhance a visit.
-Not only will it provide a better understanding of Mexico’s culture, street names, and monuments.
-Many locations throughout Mexico have strong historical significance.
+It will greatly enhance a visit, providing a better understanding of Mexico’s culture.

 Even More Mexico Travel Tips?

 Hopefully, these Mexico travel tips have been helpful in planning a getaway.
 We realize there’s a lot packed into this lengthy post.
 So if you skipped around, consider bookmarking this page and coming back to reference it again.

 Also, for suggestions of where to travel and things to do, be sure to check out our entire Mexico archive.

 Also, do you have your own favorite Mexican travel tip?
 Feel free to post it in the comments section below!
 Or if you have any questions about traveling to Mexico that weren’t answered, please ask!
 We’d love to help you if we can.